Griffin: School emblems and mascots

 Three gryphons form the crest of Trinity College, Oxford (founded 1555), originating from the family crest of founder Sir Thomas Pope.
 The college's debating society is known as the Gryphon, and the notes of its master emeritus show it to be one of the oldest debating institutions in the country, significantly older than the more famous Oxford Union Society.
 Griffins are also mascots for VU University Amsterdam, Reed College, Sarah Lawrence College, the University of Guelph, and Canisius College.

 The Gryphon is the official school mascot for Raffles Institution, appearing also on the top of the school crest.

 The official seal of Purdue University was adopted during the university's centennial in 1969.
 The seal, approved by the Board of Trustees, was designed by Prof. Al Gowan, formerly at Purdue.
 It replaced an unofficial one that had been in use for 73 years.

 The College of William and Mary in Virginia changed its mascot to Griffin in April 2010.
-The griffin was chosen because it is the combination of the British lion and the American eagle.
+The griffin was chosen because it is the combination of the British lion and the American eagle, a transition that faced some controversy and was even commented upon by alumnus comedian Jon Stewart.

 The 367th Training Support Squadron's and 12th Combat Aviation Brigade feature griffins in their unit patches.

 The emblem of the Greek 15th Infantry Division features an ax-wielding griffin on its unit patch.

 The English private school of Wycliffe College features a griffin on its school crest.

 The mascot of St Mary's College, one of the 16 colleges in Durham University, is a griffin.

 The mascot of Glebe Collegiate Institute in Ottawa is the gryphon, and the team name is the Glebe Gryphons.

+Gryph the gryphon is the mascot of the University of Guelph in Ontario, Canada, and the campus features a gryphon statue at its main entrance.

 The griffin is the official mascot of Chestnut Hill College and Gwynedd Mercy University, both in Pennsylvania.

 The mascot of Leadership High School in San Francisco, CA was chosen by the student body by popular vote to be the griffin after the Golden Gate University Griffins, where they operated out of from 1997 to 2000.

 The Gryphon is the school mascot for Glenlyon Norfolk School, an independent, co-ed, university preparatory day school in Victoria and Oak Bay, British Columbia, Canada.